Collision of Performance and Music

 “As I stated earlier,” Nori answered.
 “I am here alone.”

 The suit pushed up and away from the table with the crack of his back the only audible sound in the concrete room.
-He stood there momentarily then began to nervously massage the folds of skin on the back of his neck.
-Unsurprisingly to Nori, he hammered his fist onto the metal table and leaned in close to her face.
+He stood there, nervously massaging the folds on the back of his neck.
+He hammered his fist onto the table and leaned in to where she could feel each puff of his words.

 “Stop fucking around and answer the goddamn questions!” the spittle from his charge landing on her cheeks but her eyes never blinked.

-Nori had been mouthing every word the suit was saying before he did, her blue left eye and green right eye, unnerving him as she did.
+Nori had been mouthing word for word of what the suit was saying, her blue left eye and green right eye, unnerving him as she did.

-He could see the slight extension of her smile, and lost it.
+When he saw the slight extension of her smile, he lost it.

 “CHIEF!”
 Shouted a woman’s voice from behind as she stepped out from the shadows.
 “That will be enough!
-Now leave here immediately or–by God–I will see to it you spend the remainder of your career at Shemya!”
+Now leave us or–by God–I will see to it you spend the remainder of your career at Shemya!”

 Knowing she did not hand out threats, only promises, he turned away from Nori to face his Commander-in-chief.